Ph.D. Program in Clinical-Community Psychology

 Graduate students are admitted into the program to begin in the Fall of each academic year.

-All application documents MUST be received by the Program Coordinators by February 1.
+All application documents MUST be received by the UAA Office of Admissions by January 15.

 Admission Reapplication Process: Applicants who are reapplying to the program will be required to submit an entirely new application.
 If there are specific items that would be difficult to replicate, applicants may request that the original be retrieved from the initial file.